Variant3d/launch-examples/babylonJS/README.md

-# launch-threejs-example
+# Variant Launch BabylonJS Example

-How to use the Variant Launch SDK with the web's most popular 3D engine.
-Adapted from the examples at [https://threejs.org/examples/](https://threejs.org/examples/).
+How to use the Variant Launch SDK with BabylonJS.
 Note iOS Launch viewer will only work with a [valid SSL certificate](https://launch.variant3d.com/docs/development-guide)

 ## Installation

 1. Clone or download this github repo
-2. Add your SDK key in each example HTML file.
+2. Add your SDK key in index.html.
 Search for `YOUR_SDK_KEY` to find the `<script>` tag that requires your key as one of the url parameters.
 3. Host the project on a server with a valid SSL (where the url begins with `https://` and the certificate is not self-signed).

-## Examples

-`threejs-arpaint.html` 'Painting' a mesh in the air when the user touches the screen.

-`threejs-hittest.html` Demonstrates the use of the [WebXR hit-test API](https://developer.mozilla.org/en-US/docs/Web/API/XRHitTestResult) to place cylinders on tracked planes.

-## Adding Launch to other threeJS projects
+## Adding Launch to other BabylonJS projects

 Add this script tag early in your `<head>`.
 It should run before your 3D engine code if you want WebXR support available when your other code runs.